unoplatform/uno/doc/articles/faq.md

 #### What is the Uno Platform?

-Uno Platform is a cross-platform application framework which lets you write an application once in Xaml and C#, and deploy it to [any target platform](getting-started/requirements.md).
+Uno Platform is a cross-platform application framework which lets you write an application once in XAML and C#, and deploy it to [any target platform](getting-started/requirements.md).
 Read more [here](what-is-uno.md).

 #### Who makes Uno Platform?